 - Service level: This particular metric calculates your capacity to complete the standards confirmed in the service level agreement (SLA) you provide to your customers.
 This KPI is important as it showcases your commitment to delivering on your promises and will help you identify ways in which you can improve your overall service standards.

 - Customer support vs revenue: A priceless support metric, this KPI helps you to calculate how much the support costs are in relation to the total revenue.
 If you can provide incredibly high standards of service for decreased costs, commercial growth and increased revenue are inevitable.
 This KPI will help you gain the insights you need to achieve this goal.

 - Customer satisfaction: A satisfied customer lies at the beating heart of every successful business.
 By getting a tangible gauge on what your customers currently think of you and your service, you’ll be able to make improvements in areas that matter most.

-To thrive and survive in tomorrow’s world, providing outstanding levels of customer service is absolutely essential.
+To thrive and survive in tomorrow’s world, providing outstanding levels of service is absolutely essential.
 By harnessing the power of customer service reports today you’ll win big on tomorrow’s digital battlefield.
-With help of a customer service analytics software, you can seamlessly create powerful dashboard that will help you monitor day-to-day activities and improve the support you provide.
-Another way of gaining an all-important edge over the competition is by strategizing.
-To find out how, read our guide on how to create an effective data-driven marketing strategy.
+With the help of dashboard software, you can seamlessly create powerful dashboards that will help you monitor day-to-day activities and improve the support you provide.

-To onboard the customer service reporting train, give our 14-day free trial a go!
+To onboard the reporting train, give our 14-day free trial a go!